-The Company participates in a pooling reinsurance agreement with the property-casualty affiliates listed below (the "Direct Pool") under which 100% of the underwriting business of each member company, net of external reinsurance, is ceded to the Company, the Direct Pool manager and a Direct Pool participant.
+Effective November 5, 2005, the Company elected to terminate its future participation in a pooling reinsurance agreement with the property-casualty affiliates listed below (the "Direct Pool") under which 100% of the underwriting business of each member company, net of external reinsurance, is ceded to Progressive Direct, the Direct Pool manager and a Direct Pool participant.
 The combined premiums, losses, and expenses are then retroceded to each Direct Pool member based on pre-determined pooling percentages.
+The Company has a zero percent retrocession participation in the Direct Pool for all policies written prior to November 5, 2005.